 Well, the simple answer is that it looks like a preacher’s pulpit — the raised stand in front of the preacher they use during a sermon.
 Pulpit Rock was discovered in 1896 and the first tourist travelled to the top of Preikestolen in the early 1900s.
 Now, it draws more than 300,000 visitors per year.

 This flattish section of rock, shaped during the last ice age over 10,000 years ago, covers an area of about 25 square metres but it has a sheer drop of 604m all the way down to Lysefjord (a 42-kilometre long fjord).

 In 2020, it was certified as one of Norway’s Scenic Hikes and a sustainable destination.
 This means that the not for profit that runs Preikestolen is working to reduce the negative impact of tourism on this precious Norwegian landmark.

-Stunning panoramic views from this amazing natural wonder.
-Let’s not forget bragging rights as well.
+Once you reach the top of Pulpit Rock, you will have stunning panoramic views from this amazing natural wonder… And let’s not forget bragging rights as well.